Spawning

 Spawn is the eggs and sperm released or deposited into water by aquatic animals.
-As a verb, to spawn refers to the process of releasing the eggs and sperm, and the act of both sexes is called spawning.
-Most aquatic animals, except for aquatic mammals and reptiles, reproduce through the process of spawning.
+As a verb, to spawn refers to the process of freely releasing eggs and sperm into a body of water (fresh or marine); the physical act is known as spawning.
+The vast majority of aquatic and amphibious animals reproduce through spawning.
+These include the following groups: